Retargeting campaigns often cost less (with lower CPCs) and convert more, making them the ultimate win-win situation for advertisers.

 It allows you to reach out to users who you already have a relationship with -in any capacity- and try to get them to purchase or re-engage with your brand.

-This can require establishing complex sales funnels, but you can also use these four easy Facebook Ad retargeting strategies to build those relationships and get conversions quickly.
+This can require establishing complex sales funnels, but you can also use these seven easy Facebook Ad retargeting strategies to build those relationships and get conversions quickly.

 1. The “Slow and Steady” Strategy